Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Low-level Controller Design

 At each time $k$ of solving task $\mathcal{T}^{n+1}$, a new target set (\ref{eq:xt}) is constructed by lifting the strategy sets (\ref{eq:strategystateconstraint}).
 However, if the standard deviations (\ref{eq:uncertaintymeasure}) are too high, or there is no feasible input sequence to reach the target set $\mathcal{X}_{k+T}$, the target set for time $k$ will be empty: $\mathcal{X}_{k+T} = [~]$.

-The target set list keeps track of the target sets (empty or not) constructed during the most recent $T$ timesteps:
+The target set list keeps track of the target sets (empty or not) which were constructed during the most recent $T$ timesteps:

 At each new time step, the first set is removed and the target set found at the current time step $k$ is appended to the end.
-In this way, the target set list (\ref{eq:setlist}) always maintains exactly $T$ sets, though some may be empty.
+In this way, the target set list (\ref{eq:setlist}) always maintains exactly $T$ sets, though some (including the last set $\mathcal{X}_{k+T}$) may be empty.
 This list is used to guide the objective function and constraints of the MPC controller.